 Lead Network Engineer and/or individuals responsible for:

-- Administration of systems which store, transmit, or access Electronic Protected Health Information (EPHI)
+- Administration of systems that store, transmit, or access Electronic Protected Health Information (EPHI)

 - Administration systems networks (wired and wireless)

-- Monitoring of systems which store, transmit, or access EPHI
+- Monitoring of systems that store, transmit, or access EPHI

 - Monitoring systems networks (if different from above)

 - Disaster Recovery Specialist or person in charge of data backup

 2. Documents and other information that may be requested for investigations/reviews